-- the results of our preclinical studies for our internal product candidates and any subsequent clinical trials; - our planned expansion of the licensing of our NAV Technology Platform; - the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials, if any, for our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our current licensing agreements remaining in effect; - our ability to establish and maintain additional licensing agreements or collaborations on favorable terms, if at all; - · the extent to which we acquire or in-license other product candidates and technologies; and - the costs associated with being a public company.
+- the timing of enrollment, commencement and completion of our clinical trials, including our clinical trials for RGX-314 and RGX-501; - the results of our clinical trials, including clinical trials for RGX-314 and RGX-501; - the results of our preclinical studies for our internal product candidates and any subsequent clinical trials; - our planned expansion of the licensing of our NAV Technology Platform; - the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials, if any, for our internal product candidates; - the costs associated with building out additional laboratory and manufacturing capacity, if any; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our current licensing agreements or collaborations remaining in effect; - our ability to establish and maintain additional licensing agreements or collaborations on favorable terms, if at all; - the extent to which we acquire or in-license other product candidates and technologies; and - the costs associated with being a public company.

 Many of these factors are outside of our control.
-Identifying potential product candidates and conducting preclinical testing and clinical trials is a timeconsuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory and marketing approval and achieve product sales.
+Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory and marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our product revenues, if any, and any commercial milestones or royalty payments under our license agreements, will be derived from or based on sales of products that may not be commercially available for many years, if at all.
+Our product revenues, if any, and any commercial milestones or royalty payments under our licensing agreements, will be derived from or based on sales of products that may not be commercially available for many years, if at all.
 In addition, revenue from our NAV Technology Platform sublicensing is dependent in part on the clinical and commercial success of our licensing partners.
 Neither we nor any of our NAV Technology Licensees have commercialized any products using our NAV Technology Platform.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.

-To the extent that additional capital is raised through the sale of equity or equity-linked securities, the issuance of those securities could result in substantial dilution for our existing stockholders and the terms may include liquidation or other preferences that adversely affect the rights of our existing stockholders.
+To the extent that additional capital is raised through the sale of equity or equity-linked securities, the issuance of those securities could result in substantial dilution for our current stockholders and the terms may include liquidation or other preferences that adversely affect the rights of our current stockholders.
 Furthermore, the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our common stock to decline and existing stockholders may not agree with our financing plans or the terms of such financings.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-We also could be required to seek funds through arrangements with collaborative partners or otherwise that may require us the relinquish rights to our intellectual property, our product candidates or otherwise agree to terms unfavorable to us.
+We also could be required to seek funds through arrangements with partners or otherwise that may require us to relinquish rights to our intellectual property, our product candidates or otherwise agree to terms unfavorable to us.